Pae Gil-su

 Pae Gil-su (배길수, also written Pae Kil-su, born March 4, 1972) is a North Korean gymnast.

 He won the gold medal for the pommel horse at the 1992 Summer Olympics (tied with Vitaly Scherbo).

-And he won the gold medal at the 27th, 28th and 32nd World Gymnastics Championships.
+He also won the gold medal at the 27th, 28th and 32nd World Gymnastics Championships.

 Pae attended Pyongyang Sinri Primary School and the Korean Physical Education College.